What is a watershed?

 A watershed is an area of land where all the water, streams, and rainfall flow to a common outlet such as a lake.
 Everything within a watershed is connected, and all actions that affect the water upstream affect the water downstream.

-Our coverage area includes 2,700 miles of streams with much of this draining into Wisconsin’s north shore of Lake Superior, stretching from Red Cliff on the Bayfield Peninsula to the Michigan border.
-We have a total of about 60 different locations throughout the region.
-The watershed covered by Superior Rivers contains one of the most diverse assemblages of fish in the Lake Superior Basin, many of which are listed as species of management concern by the Bad River Chippewa Tribe, US Fish and Wildlife Service and/or Wisconsin Department of Natural Resources.
+Our coverage area includes 2,700 miles of streams with much of this draining into Wisconsin’s north shore of Lake Superior, stretching from Herbster on the Bayfield Peninsula to Hurley area near the Michigan border.
+Wisconsin’s Lake Superior Basin contains one of the most diverse assemblages of fish in the Lake Superior Basin, many of which are listed as species of management concern by the Bad River Chippewa Tribe, US Fish and Wildlife Service and/or Wisconsin Department of Natural Resources.

 The Bad River Watershed

 The Bad River Watershed drains over 1,000 square miles along Wisconsin’s north shore.
 The Chequamegon National Forest is found at the headwaters.
 The rivers of the watershed are important spawning grounds for sturgeon, lake-run trout, salmon and walleye as well as many other fish.
 The unique wetland known as the Kakagon Slough/Bad River Slough is located at the mouth of the watershed on Lake Superior.
 This freshwater estuary is the largest and possibly most pristine remaining on Lake Superior.

 The lower one-third of the watershed is land of the Bad River Band of Lake Superior Tribes of Chippewa Indians Reservation.
 The Kakagon Slough provides abundant habitat for wild rice which is highly important to the Tribe’s culture, as well as being the only remaining extensive coastal wild rice wetland in the Great Lakes Basin and providing exceptional habitat for a variety of wildlife.